flecherdev/flecherdev/README.md

 ### Hi, I'm Ezequiel👋 👾

 ## I'm a Fullstack Developer.
-I love javascript 😃 .
-I'm from 🇦🇷.
-I'm working at Donweb.
-I worked at Treggo.I worked at NCR.
+I love javascript 😃 . çI worked at Treggo.I worked at NCR.

 Here are some ideas to get you started: